Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 $$
 b = \frac{L}{\sqrt{2m|E|}}
 $$

-For the second, it is due to the fact that as the gravitational force and angular momentum are parallel vectors, their cross product is zero, and thus angular momentum is conserved.
+Kepler's second law is due to the fact that as the gravitational force and angular momentum are parallel vectors, their cross product is zero, and thus angular momentum is conserved.

-The third was proven earlier in the case of perfectly circular orbits.
+Kepler's third law was proven earlier in the case of perfectly circular orbits.
 For an improved generalization that extends to elliptical orbits, the relationship is given by:

 $$
 T^2 = \sqrt{\frac{4\pi^2 a^3}{GM}}
 $$

 ## Mathematical interlude: Taylor series

 A function can be approximated near a point $x_0$ via: